Helpful prior learning:

 Modern Monetary Theory

 Some economists, working in a school of thought called Modern Monetary Theory (MMT), offer a different view of how sovereign states finance themselves.
-MMT argues that a government with its own currency cannot run out of money like a household can.
+MMT argues that a state with its own currency cannot run out of money like a household can.
 The real question is not “Where will we find the money?” but “Do we have the people, tools and materials to do the work?”

-MMT does not claim that governments can spend without limit.
+MMT does not claim that states can spend without limit.
 The real constraint is inflation, which occurs when spending grows faster than the economy’s capacity to produce goods and services.
 Inflation also depends on supply chains, import prices and expectations about the future.
 Taxes, planning and resource management are therefore essential for stability.

-In practice, how governments use this power depends on the fiscal rules they set, the independence of their central banks, and the political choices made about what counts as responsible spending.
+In practice, how states use this power depends on the fiscal rules they set, the independence of their central banks, and the political choices made about what counts as responsible spending.
 Many states underuse the money creation tool because they believe they must ‘balance the books,’ even when workers and materials sit idle.
 By treating the state like a household, they limit the very power that could fund affordable housing, renewable energy and care systems.
 Not all economists agree with MMT, but it raises important, and urgent, questions about how public money could drive regeneration.

 States without monetary sovereignty